jonnyhoeven/justme.dev/projects/gitops-workshop.md

 This workshop is designed to provide a basic understanding of Kubernetes and ArgoCD.

-During the workshop, we'll be deploying a simple application to a Kubernetes cluster using Kubectl, and then we'll deploy the same application using ArgoCD.
+During the workshop, we'll be deploying a simple application to a Kubernetes cluster using Kubectl and then we'll deploy the same application using ArgoCD.

 ### Kubernetes concepts

-Kubernetes is a container orchestration platform that automates deployment, scaling, and management of containerized applications.
+Kubernetes is a container orchestration platform that automates deployment, scaling and management of containerized applications.

 It's declarative, meaning you define the desired state of the system and Kubernetes automatically changes the current state to the desired state the best way it can.

-It's designed to be extensible and scalable, and it's built to handle a wide range of workloads, from stateless to stateful applications.
+It's designed to be extensible and scalable and it's built to handle a wide range of workloads, from stateless to stateful applications.

 ### Extendable - Custom Resource Definitions (CRD's)